pashmir/LearningForgeAPI/README.md

 Running the client from eclipse shows the debug console.

 The example mod has some methods which show you how to communicate between mods and how to log or do things in events while the game loads.

+I learned how to use the deferred register in the registries class.